applewoodhoa/applewoodhoa.github.io/_posts/2018-02-20-first-community-meeting.md

       savings account at Sonovus with Crystal League and Doug Goldstein as signatory.
 Seconded by Will.
     - Vote: All in favor.
-    - Resolved: Doug Goldstein will establish a bank account at Sonovus.
+    - Resolved: Doug Goldstein will establish a bank account at Synovous.
 - Hold board meeting monthly
     - Motion: Cory motions to hold board meeting monthly on the 1st Tuesday of each month following the ARC meeting at a location posted on the website.